Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Neutrino Burst Detection

 This allows for a significant simplification and reduction in the background rate by considering only events with a reconstructed energy greater than 18 MeV (a neutrino energy of 19.3 MeV).
 Which events to reconstruct would be determined by a simple cut on the number of hit photomultipliers, just as in SK, but with a higher threshold.
 The backgrounds above this cut are due to atmospheric neutrinos, and thus the rates scale with the detector volume but are independent of depth.
 The dominant background contribution is from the decays of non-relativistic muons produced by atmospheric neutrinos in the detector, i.e., the so-called invisible muons.
 The background rate in 18--60 MeV in SK is about 0.2 events/day, of which the energy-resolution smeared tail of the low-energy background is only a minor component~\cite{Malek:2002ns, Ikeda:2007sa}.

-Scaling this rate to a 5 Mton detector mass ($\sim 5 \times 10^{-4}$ s$^{-1}$) and considering an analysis window of 10~sec duration (comparable to the SN 1987A neutrino signal) allows calculation of the rate of accidental coincidences~\cite{Ikeda:2007sa}.
+Scaling this rate to a 5 Mton detector mass ($\sim 5 \times 10^{-4}$ s$^{-1}$) and considering an analysis window of 10~sec duration (comparable to the SN~1987A neutrino signal) allows calculation of the rate of accidental coincidences~\cite{Ikeda:2007sa}.
 For $N = 3$ events, this corresponds to about only once every five years, and when it does, examination of the energy and timing of the events will allow further discrimination between signal and background (a subsequent optical supernova would confirm a signal, of course).
 For $N \ge 4$, accidental coincidences are exceedingly rare ($\sim\,$1 per 3000~years), therefore we require at least $N = 3$ signal events to claim detection of a supernova (a somewhat greater requirement than in Ref.~\cite{Ando:2005ka}, where a smaller detector was assumed).
 Since the backgrounds observed by SK in this energy range are from atmospheric neutrinos, we expect no correlated clusters of background events.

 To estimate detection prospects, for the $\bar{\nu}_e$ flavor we assume a Fermi-Dirac spectrum with an average energy of 15 MeV and a total energy of $5\times 10^{52}$~erg.
+These are reasonable values for the effective received spectrum of $\bar{\nu}_e$ after neutrino mixing in the supernova.
+In many theoretical papers, significantly larger values for these parameters after neutrino mixing are assumed.
+We can also make a comparison to the SN~1987A data.

+As our calculations below depend on the positron spectrum above 18 MeV, only the higher-energy SN~1987A data, primarily the events seen in the IMB detector, are relevant for estimating the received spectrum.
+Thermal fits to the shape of the high-energy spectrum~\cite{Jegerlehner:1996kx,Mirizzi:2005tg,Lunardini:2004bj,Pagliaroli:2008ur} or direct reconstruction thereof~\cite{Yuksel:2007mn} are in reasonable agreement with this assumed spectrum.
+The thermal fits allow lower average energies if accompanied by higher total energies.
+Those fits, just like the predictions below, depend on the number of detected events, which is approximately the product of the average and total energies.
+Of course, we do not know if SN 1987A was typical, and testing this is one of the goals of such a large detector.

 The dominant interaction for the neutrino signal is inverse-beta decay, $\bar{\nu}_e + p\rightarrow n + e^+$, where $E_{e^+} \simeq E_{\bar{\nu}_e} - 1.3$ MeV and the positron direction is nearly isotropic~\cite{Vogel:1999zy}.
-Combining the emission spectrum, cross section, and number of free target protons in 5 Mton of water, we find that the average number of neutrino events (for $E_{e^+} > 18$ MeV) from a burst at distance $D$ is
+Combining the emission spectrum, cross section, and number of free target protons in a water detector of mass $M_{\rm det} = 5$~Mton, we find that the average number of neutrino events (for $E_{e^+} > 18$ MeV) from a burst at distance $D$ is